When you create an instance or an instance template to use for

 Console

-- Go to the VM instances page.
+Go to the Create an instance page.

-- Under the Container section, check Deploy container image.
+In the Container section, click Deploy container.

-- Under Tmpfs mounts, click Add volume.
+- In the Volume mounts section, click Add volume.

-- Specify a mount path, a path in a container directory structure where
+- In the Mount path field, specify a mount path in a container directory structure where you would like to mount a TmpFS volume.

 gcloud